influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 5. Create directory structure for InfluxDB on the secondary storage device (`/influxdb`).
 6. In `/etc/fstab`, mount the VM to the secondary storage device.
 For example, on Linux, set the mount point for `/dev/sdb` to `/influxdb`.
 7. Download and install InfluxDB, and then stop `influxdb` service if it starts.
-8. In InfluxDB configuration files, find the default storage location on the root volume (`/var/lib/influxdb/`) and update this location to point to the secondary storage device (`/influxdb`).
+8. In InfluxDB configuration files, replace the default directory location (`/var/lib/influxdb/`) with the new directory location (`/influxdb`).
 9. Copy files from `/var/lib/influxdb` to `/influxdb` (`meta`, `wal`, `data`, and others you identified in step 1.)
 10. Restart the `influxdb` service, monitor logs to ensure that the service starts successfully.
-11. Make backup copy of configuration files to `/influxdb/conf`.
+11. Make a backup copy of configuration files, for example `/etc/influxdb/influxdb.conf`.
     Data should be on the secondary storage device, so you can take snapshots of that drive only to save snapshot space.

 12. Take a snapshot of the secondary storage device: